fhallee/n-gram-language-models/README.md

 # Unigram and Bigram Language Models

-A python implementation of unigram and bigram language models for language processing.
-This repository includes modular implementations using Laplace smoothing with optional automatic optimization.
+A python implementation of unigram and bigram language models for language processing built from scratch with no external dependencies.
+Uses Laplace smoothing with optional automatic optimization.

 ## Usage